 In respect of this application, neighbour notification letters were sent out to neighbouring properties, and an advert placed in the local newspaper.
-17 letters of objection were received from 12 different properties/organisations.
-These raised the following concerns:
+18 letters of representation were received from 16 different properties/organisations.
+14 of these represent an objection, with 1 letter of support and 3 neutral comments.
+The objections raise the following concerns:

-- Object to additional food retail store not required - Access to food retail store from A21 is not safe and will cause more traffic problems - Additional food retail store is detrimental to existing businesses in the area, particularly the smaller ones - Retail should be a town centre use - Security/anti-social behaviour concerns (including litter) surrounding proposed food retail store - Increased traffic on Sedlescombe Road North and Harrow Lane, which is already experiencing problems - Drainage problems on site - Development should include other amenities, including provision for additional services such as dentists, doctors, and schools - Already too many empty properties in the town, this will create more - All green and amenity space in the area will be lost, when taken together with surrounding housing sites - Do not need 2 community centres in the area - Impact regarding the Concrete Batching Plant has not been considered a) Background
+- Object to additional food retail store not required - Access to food retail store from A21 is not safe and will cause more traffic problems - Additional food retail store is detrimental to existing businesses in the area, particularly the smaller ones - Retail should be a town centre use - Security/anti-social behaviour concerns (including litter) surrounding proposed food retail store - Increased traffic on Sedlescombe Road North and Harrow Lane, which is already experiencing problems - Drainage problems on site - Development should include other amenities, including provision for additional services such as dentists, doctors, and schools

+- Already too many empty properties in the town, this will create more - All green and amenity space in the area will be lost, when taken together with surrounding housing sites - Do not need 2 community centres in the area - Impact regarding the Concrete Batching Plant has not been effectively considered - The Sequential Test has not been properly applied and assessed a) Background